dgarros/netdevops-survey/docs/report_2019.md

 The Netdevops survey is a community driven survey that is designed to help understand how network operators and engineers are using automation to operate their network today.

-The 2019 Edition collected responses from 294 participants from Oct 10th to Nov 10th 2019.
+The 2019 Edition collected responses from 293 participants from Oct 10th to Nov 10th 2019.

-If you want to get involved, please visit [our github page](https://github.com/dgarros/netdevops-survey/)
+If you want to get involved or are looking for more information, please visit [our github page](https://github.com/dgarros/netdevops-survey/)

 # 2019 Report
 ## Operation/Management of your network